 - Make sure you have activated your Handshake account with your Unify credentials.

-- Once you have an account, you can access the On Campus Interview schedule on Handshake.
+- Once you have an account, you can access the Interview schedule on Handshake.
 Click on the Mock Interview Date that corresponds with your needs.
 When you choose "apply," it will ask you to upload a resume if you have not already uploaded one.

 - The Career Center staff reviews student resumes as they are uploaded.
 If you get an email from us with some feedback, make some changes and upload your new resume.